The64thGamer/cheeseepedia/content/als0mlln51xkgd9y/content.md

 ## History

 In the September 1983 issue of the Pizza Times, Pizza Time Theatre, Inc.'s newsletter for things happening in the company, a section of text on page 4, under the title of 'New Stores Open', states the following: 'Chuck E. Cheese soon will be adding additional overseas units.
 Among the locations coming up are Cretail, France and Ealing, England.
-Also, an agreement recently was signed by Whimsy Recreation to build two stores in Singapore.{{< cite 1 >}}
+Also, an agreement recently was signed by Whimsy Recreation to build two stores in Singapore.[1]
 This reference was the only ever mention of a PTT in England and/or the United Kingdom, the reasons for the store not opening may be because a franchisee was never found, or the agreement to place a PTT in England may have fallen through before the store possibly started construction.